 Yosemite Children’s Activities

 Kids of all ages are fascinated by the sight and animals that Yosemite has to offer.
+There are tons of travel-themed activities for kids.
 A fantastic way to keep the magic going is to read books or do activity packs with Yosemite in mind.
 These can be done before you go, while you are there or after your trip.

 Babies and toddlers would enjoy a simple storybook.
 Goodnight Yosemite incorporates all of the special places in Yosemite.
 The Super Silly Yosemite Activity Pack is perfect for kids over four.
 It takes kids through a magical trip in Yosemite and has a range of activities including games and puzzles.
 Older kids and teenager might enjoy their own guide.
 My Yosemite lets kids discover the history and also gives them ideas on what they can do in the park.